acollins1212/sb2cal/README.md

 # UCDschedule--Gcalendar
 Easily load your school schedule into Google Calendar

-Copy and paste from Schedule Builder, and this script will create a Google Calendar for you!
+Copy and paste from Schedule Builder, and create_event.py will create a Google Calendar for you!